WESTON AQUEDUCT TRAIL:

 Directions:

-Note; The next section between Whiting Rd and Water St has not yet been opened as of April 2021.
+Note; The next section between Whiting Rd and Water St has not yet been opened to the public, as of April 2022.

-You'll need to detour (0.8 miles) on-road up Edgell Rd to Water St. Travel on-road (sidewalk available) east along Water St. You'll spot the Weston Aqueduct on your right as it parallels the road (BIKE LANE) before crossing Water St after 1.4 miles.
-Here you'll find another map & informational board.
-Potter Street is below left.
+You'll need to detour North, 0.8 miles, on-road up Edgell Rd to Water St. Travel East, along Water St (sidewalk available).
+You'll spot the Weston Aqueduct on your right, as it parallels the road, as you pick up a BIKE LANE.
+Cross Water St and you'll re-join the grass & dirt Weston Aqueduct Trail after 1.4 miles.
+Here you'll find another Map Board. *Potter Street parallels the trail below on your left.

-Starting from Potter Street parking area; [Re-zeroing Mileage] The grass with dirt single track (tree roots in spots) Weston Aqueduct Trail travels atop the Aqueduct passing by the Potter Street parking area before quickly coming to a stone & granite building (Aqueduct Gate House).
+Starting from the *Potter Street parking lot in Framingham [Western End]; [Re-zeroing Mileage] The grass, with dirt single track (tree roots in spots) Weston Aqueduct Trail travels East, atop the Aqueduct, passing by the *Potter Street parking lot, before quickly coming to the stone & granite Aqueduct Gate House.
 Continuing along the open forested corridor you'll cross a couple of residential roads before crossing Elm St at 1.3 miles.
-Map board, informational sign, granite Weston Aqueduct marker and cross-light.
-Pass by a second stone & granite building (Aqueduct Gate House) where the trail travels downhill to the Sudbury River after 1.6 miles.
+Map Board, informational sign, granite Weston Aqueduct marker and cross-light.
+Pass by a second stone & granite Aqueduct Gate House. where the trail travels downhill to the Sudbury River after 1.6 miles

 The Aqueduct crosses the river via a large arched pipe with a narrow pedestrian bridge atop and into Wayland